pramodh-natarajan/pramodhn.github.io/README.md

 # DataVizAssign

-- Contains files used for data visualization assignment (done in March 2015)
+- Contains files used for data visualization assignment (done in March 2015).
-- Created an interactive visualization using D3.js
+- Created an interactive visualization using D3.js.

 # DataVizProject

-- Containes files used for Yelp Foodie - Visual Recommender project (done in March-May 2015)
+- Containes files used for Yelp Foodie - Visual Recommender project (done in March-May 2015).
-- Used D3.js to create front end and used Python (with heroku) as backend
+- Used D3.js to create front end and used Python (with heroku) as backend.

+# DataVizLab

+- Contains files used in data viz lab exercise.
+- Learned how to use D3.js using this exercise.